Da Silva v. WakeMed, et. al.

 Anna Pishko Kalarites

 Anna Pishko Kalarites’ practice focuses on fighting for individual’s rights in nursing home, medical malpractice, and employment issues.
 Anna grew up in Winston-Salem, and upon graduating from Duke University, moved to Washington, DC.
 After living and working in DC for 7 years, Anna decided to go to law school.
 Anna graduated from the University of Baltimore School of Law in 2014.
+After law school, Anna and her husband moved back to North Carolina where she joined the Law Office of David Pishko.
+David Pishko also happens to be her father.
+Together, they help those who have been harmed in nursing homes or hospitals, as well as those harmed in their places of work.

 Outside of work, Anna enjoys spending time with her husband and 2 daughters, Abigail and Emma.
 When not busy shuttling them from dance class to swim class, she volunteers with Back Pack Buddies through the Junior League of Raleigh and is on the Edenton Street United Methodist Church Preschool Council.